pedro-teles-fonseca/BDA-warwick-2019/README.md

 # "Bayesian Digit Analysis" - O'Bayes 2019

-This goal of this repository is to share the data and the code used in the "Bayesian Digit Analysis" poster (presented in the O'Bayes 2019 conference) and to allow the replicability of obtained results.
+The goal of this repository is to share the data and the code used in the "Bayesian Digit Analysis" poster (presented in the O'Bayes 2019 conference) and to allow the replicability of obtained results.
 Some supplemental graphs and tables are also provided.

-## Instructions

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites

 To run all the R scripts provided in this reposirory and obtain the desired outputs, it is only required that two R packages are installed: